aguslr/multibootusb/README.md

 * **[Fedora][]**: a polished, easy to use operating system.

 * **[GParted Live][gparted]**: a small bootable GNU/Linux distribution for x86 based computers.

+* **[Grml Live Linux][grml]**: a bootable live system based on Debian that includes a collection of GNU/Linux software especially for system administrators.

 * **[Hiren's BootCD][hirens]**: a first aid kit for your computer.